r-zig/blockchain-handshake/README.md

 ## Limitations
 The current implementation does not discover multiple Bitcoin nodes; it only attempts to connect to a single node.
-Checksum validation is not yet implemented.
+Checksum validation is implemented only on version message.

 ## License